dy/sprae/readme.md

 ## Usage

-Sprae defines attributes starting with `:` as directives:
+Sprea defines attributes starting with `:` as directives:

 ```html
 <div id="container" :if="user">